-If you're 55 years or older and interested in taking out a home loan, the good news is that it is possible to take out a mortgage with many leading Australian lenders.
+If you're 55 years or older and interested in taking out a home loan, the good news is that it is possible to take out a mortgage with many Australian lenders.
 However, you will need to go the extra mile to prove your ability to repay the loan, and there are a few risks you should be aware of before taking on any debt.

 Is there a maximum mortgage age limit?

-For example, if you're 65 years old and you apply for a mortgage with a 30-year loan term, the lender will have serious doubts about your ability to service the loan for the next three decades.
+If you're 65 years old and you apply for a mortgage with a 30-year loan term, the lender will have serious doubts about your ability to service the loan for the next three decades.

 What are the best mortgages for over 55s?